 Bulgarian Split Squat is a unique type of squat that originated in Bulgaria.
 The squat is split in half, and the seeds are removed, creating a softer texture and sweeter taste.
 It can be eaten cooked or raw and is a popular dish in Bulgaria.

 Start by sitting on a pair of BOSU Balance Balls.
-Bring your left foot to the ball and place your right foot on the ground for balance.
-Then sit up straight, with your hips back and shoulders down.
+Position your left foot onto the ball while keeping your right foot grounded to maintain stability.
+Next, assume an upright position with your hips pushed back and shoulders relaxed.
 Twist from your waist to bring the left leg behind you.

 #7 RDL on Swiss Ball

-Swiss ball training is a great way to improve balance and strength in the lower body.
+Swiss ball training can effectively improve balance and strength in the lower body.
 It also develops agility, coordination and proprioception.
-One of the most popular exercises is the reverse curl, which uses the Swiss ball to help you target your quadriceps and hamstrings.
+Using the Swiss ball, the reverse curl is a highly favored exercise that effectively focuses on your quadriceps and hamstrings.
 Here is how you can do it correctly.

 If you’re looking for an easy, low-impact exercise that you can do anywhere, try these seven simple lower body exercises.
-Because they use your own body weight, these exercises are a great way to get started in your fitness routine.
+These exercises provide an excellent way to begin your fitness routine as they utilize your own body weight.

 In addition to toning your muscles and helping reduce fat, these lower body pull exercises also improve balance and coordination.
-So give them a try this weekend and see how you feel!
+Go ahead and try them out this weekend and assess how you feel!